 Ready to host?

-Our ECI representative will set up a preliminary meeting.
-In this meeting, the ECI rep will provide you with more detailed information, discuss logistics of the program and answer any questions you may have.
+Siu will set up a preliminary meeting.
+In this meeting, she will provide you with more detailed information, discuss logistics of the program and answer any questions you may have.

 Alternatively, please complete our Hosting Enquiry Form